About Echo Recordings

-Please make sure to read the College of Medicine Lecture Recording Policies, found on the UGME Policy pages.
+Please make sure to read the College of Medicine Statement on Lecture Recordings.

 Please don't upload these anywhere else, don't forward them to your friends, etc. Seriously.
 Even if it is the BEST LECTURE you have ever seen (and you will attend some great talks here).
 Ask the faculty member if you want to do anything with this content other than use it for your own personal viewing and review.
 They are not DRM-protected, but that doesn't mean they are free to share indiscriminately.